Jobicy/remote-jobs-api/README.md

 In this manual, you will find the basic information regarding Jobicy’s RSS working principles and how to use it.
 RSS (Really Simple Syndication) – is a web feed that allows users and applications to access updates to websites in a standardized, computer-readable format

-You can find our public RSS feed here for all jobs posted:
+You can find our public RSS/XML feed here for all jobs posted:

 > https://jobicy.com/?feed=job_feed